rails/rails/guides/source/layouts_and_rendering.md

 This calls `render_in` on the provided object with the current view context.

-You can provide the object by using the `:renderable` option to `render`:
+You can also provide the object by using the `:renderable` option to `render`:

 ```ruby
 render renderable: MyRenderable.new